 This displays which of the Switch's ports are currently configured as router ports.
-A router port configured by a user (using the console or Web-based management interfaces) is displayed as a static router port, designated by S. D designates a router port that is dynamically configured by the Switch.
-To view the following window, open the Monitoring folder and click the Router Port link.
+A router port configured by a user (using the console or Web-based management interfaces) is displayed as a static router port, designated by S. A router port that is dynamically configured by the Switch is designated by D. To view the following window, open the Monitoring folder and click the Router Port link.